zalando-incubator/kube-ingress-aws-controller/README.md

 ### Backward Compatibility

-The controller used to have only the `-health-check-port` flag available, and would use the same port as health check and the target port.
+The controller used to have only the `--health-check-port` flag available, and would use the same port as health check and the target port.
 Those ports are now configured individually.
-If you relied on this behavior, please include the `-target-port` in your configuration.
+If you relied on this behavior, please include the `--target-port` in your configuration.

 ## Trying it out